 Lexington, Kentucky

 Lexington, the seat of Fayette county, was named in 1775 for the Battle of Lexington (Massachusetts) by explorers camped at McConnell Springs near the Town Branch of South Elkhorn Creek, west of what is now downtown Lexington.
 Permanent settlers began arriving in 1779 and the town was officially established by the Virginia Assembly in 1782.
-The Lexington post office opened in 1794 and the town was incorporated in 1831.

 In 1974 the city and county governments merged to form the Lexington-Fayette Urban County Government.
 An Urban Services Area boundary separates the urban center of the county from the surrounding rural area.